MTstateIntroStats/IntroStatActivitiesHybrid/07-L06_7-quantitative-wrapup.Rmd

 * Enter the name of the data set (see the environment tab) for `datasetname` in the R script file in line 11.

-* Enter the name of the variable in lines 15
+* Enter the name of the variable in lines 13 and 15

 * Write a title for the plot between the quotations and an x-axis label